The best lie-flat car seats for newborns 2025

 It meets the highest safety standards and provides the best protection for the baby's neck and head.
 This car seat is very similar to the Nuna CARI, and will only last until your baby is around 6 months.
 If you want more use out of the car seat, you might prefer to opt for something more long-lasting, such as the Joie i-Level.

 It uses the 3-way Fix Base which is also compatible with other MaxiCosi car seats, including the Pebble Plus and Pearl so it's a great option if you're planning to use Maxi-Cosi car seats as your child grows.
-However, you can't install the Maxi-Cosi Jade with a car seat belt so there's less flexibility if you need to use it in other car or a taxi for instance.
+However, you can't install the Maxi-Cosi Jade with a car seat belt so there's less flexibility if you need to use it in another car or a taxi for instance.

 Pros